Kurma Purana

-The Kurma Purana (IAST: Kūrma Purāṇa) is one of the eighteen Mahapuranas, and a medieval era Vaishnavism text of Hinduism.
+The Kurma Purana (IAST: Kūrma Purāṇa) is one of the eighteen Mahapurana, and a medieval era text of Hinduism.
 The text is named after the tortoise avatar of Vishnu.

 The manuscripts of Kurma Purana have survived into the modern era in many versions.
 The number of chapters vary with regional manuscripts, and the critical edition (edited by Anand Swarup Gupta, and published by the All-India Kashiraj Trust, Varanasi) of the Kurma Purana has 95 chapters.
 Tradition believes that the Kurma Purana text had 17,000 verses, the extant manuscripts have about 6,000 verses.

 The text, states Ludo Rocher, is the most interesting of all the Puranas in its discussion of religious ideas, because while it is a Vaishnavism text, Vishnu does not dominate the text.
 Instead, the text covers and expresses reverence for Vishnu, Shiva and Shakti with equal enthusiasm.
 The Kurma Purana, like other Puranas, includes legends, mythology, geography, Tirtha (pilgrimage), theology and a philosophical Gita.
 The notable aspect of its Gita, also called the Ishvaragita, is that it is Shiva who presents ideas similar to those found in the Bhagavad Gita.